damizo/video-rental/README.md

 Examples of usage are placed in <b>examples</b> folder

-REST API intentionally without authentication
+REST API is intentionally:
+- without authentication/authorization
+- without pagination